Thomas2Ong/Getting-CleaningDataAssignment/codebook.md

 Modifications

-This assignment modify the

-Use of this dataset in publications must be acknowledged by referencing the following publication [1]

-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+This assignment modified the dataset in publications by Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+The following are the modications:
+1. Merging 30 subjects' training and testing data into one dataset.
+2. Extracting the average (mean) and standard deviation (std) measurements.
+3. Using "features.txt" to rename the column names of X dataset from serial (V1 to V561) to descriptive (eg. tBodyAcc-mean()-X) as in Measurements section below.
+4. Using "activity_labels.txt" to rename the column data of Y dataset from numeric (1 to 6) to descriptive (WALKING, WALKING-UPSTAIRS, WALKING-DOWNSTAIRS, SITTING, STANDING, LAYING).
+5. Create a tidy dataset with the average of variable of each subject's activity.

 Measurements